 - Higher Security

-In traditional web development we generate the page with each request.
-If our page is going to be same for every user why not genrate it once and send that static content out to our users.
+In traditional web development, we generate the page with each request.
+If our page is going to be the same for every user, why not generate it once and send that static content out to our users.
 That's how we get the big jump in performance with Jamstack.

 Another benefit is fewer network calls.
 We make the call once on our build server and we have everything we need.
 We do not push that responsibility down to the client.

-Jamstack doesn't remove all security risks but it's API driven architecture can bring on more simplicity.
+Jamstack doesn't remove all security risks, but the API driven architecture can bring on more simplicity.

 Remember those static assets I've mentioned so many times now?
 Well, because those assets are stored directly on a CDN without a server involved scaling up is incredibly easy.
 Spread your assets on a world-wide network of CDN's and you are set.
 No upgrading beefy servers to handle more requests, the CDN's have you covered.